VinayRana5674/MyProrammingWrok/ProblemStatements/README.md

 <h1>SECTION E: What would you improve if given more days </h1>

-1:- I would chamge the way the code is writing into database, Dumping<br/>
-the spark dataframe od given csv file with these 500000 records without<br/>
-any transformation is taking 18 to 20 second to dump, But we can make it<br/>
-more faster by using internal stage area of snowflake, It would hardly<br/>
-take 5 to 7 second without transformation.<br/>
+1:- I would chamge the way the code is writing into database, Dumping the spark dataframe od given csv file with these 500000 records without any transformation is taking 18 to 20 second to dump, But we can make it more faster by using internal stage area of snowflake, It would hardly take 5 to 7 second without transformation.<br/>

-2:- We can Still Improve parallel Procesing by setting the degree of<br/>
-parallelism on the basis of other factors.<br/>
+2:- We can Still Improve parallel Procesing by setting the degree of parallelism on the basis of other factors.<br/>